patrickcortez/Note-Taker/README.md

  ## Installation

- To install *Note Taker* simply go over to the
+ To install *Note Taker* simply go over to the [RELEASE](https://github.com/patrickcortez/Note-Taker/releases) and download the installer.
+Then simply launch the installer and wait for it to install.

  ---